Follow #ATFC at home, away and online

 it

-websites need to gain consent from people visiting the site to store 'cookies' on their computers
+clear that all UK websites need to gain consent from people visiting the site to store 'cookies' on their computers

 What is a cookie?